 - Instant Pot Duo Crisp Error Codes

-The Instant Pot Duo Crisp is a pressure cooker and air fryer all-in-one.
-It has a simple display panel, a pressure cooker lid that auto-seals and a separate lid that allows it to be converted to an air fryer.
+Is the Duo Crisp the same as an air fryer?
+Well, it’s more than an air fryer because the Instant Pot Duo Crisp is a pressure cooker and air fryer all-in-one.
+It has a simple display panel, a pressure cooker lid that auto-seals, and a separate lid that allows it to be converted to an air fryer.

 What is an Instant Pot?

 The Instant Pot has become so popular in recent years that Instant Pot is being used by some as a generic name for pressure cookers of any brand.

 In reality, Instant Pot is the brand name of a multicooker that serves as a pressure cooker, slow cooker, rice cooker, yogurt maker, sauté/searing pan, steamer, and warming pot all in one convenient appliance.

 Some people use the name Instapot, but the correct name is Instant Pot.

 The Instant Pot Company (Instant Brands) started out with one product – the Instant Pot multicooker – and now makes a wide range of kitchen appliances including air fryers, blenders, and toaster ovens.

 Although the Instant Pot multicooker has many different functions (aka smart programs), the most commonly used is the Pressure Cook function.
 Pressure cooking allows you to cook foods at a fraction of the time it would take on the stovetop.